NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - The maximum capacity limit applied to the auto-sizing methodology.
 If not provided, no limit is used.
    * - ``heat_pump_fraction_heat_load_served``
-     - true
+     - false
      - Frac
      - Double
      -
      - The heating load served by the heat pump.
    * - ``heat_pump_fraction_cool_load_served``
-     - true
+     - false
      - Frac
      - Double
      -
      - The cooling load served by the heat pump.
    * - ``heat_pump_backup_type``
-     - true
+     - false
      -
      - Choice
-     - none, integrated, separate
+     - auto, none, integrated, separate
      - The backup type of the heat pump.
 If 'integrated', represents e.g. built-in electric strip heat or dual-fuel integrated furnace.
 If 'separate', represents e.g. electric baseboard or boiler based on the Heating System 2 specified below.
 Use 'none' if there is no backup heating.
    * - ``heat_pump_backup_heating_autosizing_limit``
      - false